 To see if you can get legal aid for family mediation, follow these steps.

 The mediator will complete a form called a CIVMEANS7 at your initial MIAM meeting.
 You then sign and date it.
 That’s because this helps us calculate your income and outgoings.
-You need to bring documents confirming your income to your meeting and attach them to the form.
+You need to provide documents confirming your income either at or before your meeting, copies are attached to the form.

 As a guide, you may be eligible if: